craigem/blog/content/posts/nix/starting-simple-hydra.md

 ### The virtual machine

 We're going to create the definition for our Hydra machine.
-This will be a 'headless' VirtualBox machine, with some settings to keep the overall size of the machine down and control access.
+This will be a 'headless' VirtualBox machine, with some settings to keep the overall size of the machine down, and control access.

-We create a `Nix` `attrset` that contains a function that defines our machine, this function is attached to a name that will be used as the `<HOSTNAME>` of the machine within `NixOps`.
+We must create a `Nix` `attrset` that contains a function that defines our machine, this function is attached to a name that will be used as the `<HOSTNAME>` of the machine within `NixOps`.
 We use the name `my-hydra` here, and we'll need to use that name again when we write our machine configuration.